-To submit a work to RainHand, you can contact me via any of the social media link buttons on the left sidebar of this page.
-Conversely, you can send an email to RainHand Books.
+To submit a work to RainHand, just send an email to RainHand Books.
 Please include the following in your message:

 - A copy of your work.
-(Because I need to be able to read it, of course! .epub is my preferred format, but I can work with you on pdf, mobi, and so forth.
+Because I need to be able to read it, of course! .pdf is my preferred format, but I can work with you on .epub, .mobi, and so forth.
+(Please note that if you only have a Kindle copy available, you'll need to 'gift' or otherwise provide some sort of means by which to share it with me.)
 You don't have to include this in your initial communication if you're just testing my interest.
-We can work it out later.)
+We can work it out later.

 Please note the following when submitting a work for me to review: